cornell-brg/pymtl3-mem/BlockingCache/Readme.md

 - Send memory request for refill
 - Cache response invalid
 ##### `M0`: Refill Response/Write
-- Deallocate and clear from MSHR and select mux for type, opaque, address, and data
+- Deallocate from MSHR and select mux for type, opaque, address, and data
-- Write to tag array new valid tag
+- Write new valid tag to tag array
-- _Insert write data into response cacheline using mux_
+- _Insert write data into response cacheline before writing to data array_
 ##### `M1`: Refill Response
 - New cacherequest can come in
 - Write refilled cacheline data to data array